Kolmen/test/README.md

 1. [**STEVAL-MKI109V3**](https://www.st.com/en/evaluation-tools/steval-mki109v3.html), or also known as **ProfiMEMSTool** motherboard, that is compatible with all ST MEMS sensors on a DIL24 adapter board.
 The board is supported by the **Unico-GUI** PC application and is used for sensor performance evaluation.
 2. One of our [**STM32 Nucleo boards**](https://www.st.com/en/evaluation-tools/stm32-nucleo-boards.html), for example the [**NUCLEO-F401RE**](https://www.st.com/en/evaluation-tools/nucleo-f401re.html), with a MEMS expansion board, e.g. the [**X-NUCLEO-IKS02A1**](https://www.st.com/en/ecosystems/x-nucleo-iks02a1.html).
 This set of boards is supported by the **X-CUBE-MEMS1** software package *(only selected Nucleo boards are supported)* and the results can be visualized in the **Unicleo-GUI**.

-For further details on the hardware:
+For more hardware details, visit:
 - ST resource page on [MEMS sensor](https://www.st.com/mems)
 - ST resource page on [Explore Machine Learning Core in MEMS sensors](https://www.st.com/content/st_com/en/campaigns/machine-learning-core.html)
 - Application note [AN5536](https://www.st.com/resource/en/application_note/an5536-iis2iclx-machine-learning-core-stmicroelectronics.pdf) on the Machine Learning Core embedded in the [IIS2ICLX](https://www.st.com/en/mems-and-sensors/iis2iclx.html)

 # 1. Build the C program

 Download the **iis2iclx_tilt_angle_DT_generator.c** file to your PC.
 The program may be modified according to one's needs in a text editor.
 However, in many cases or for a basic evaluation, the program is sufficient without any modifications.